docrails-tw/guides/source/zh-TW/asset_pipeline.md

 When this option is true, the asset pipeline will check if all the assets loaded in your application are included in the `config.assets.precompile` list.
-If `config.assets.digests` is also true, the asset pipeline will require that all requests for assets include digests.
+If `config.assets.digest` is also true, the asset pipeline will require that all requests for assets include digests.

 ### Turning Digests Off